Regular Season Bids

 Scheduling Procedures for a Regularly-Scheduled Meet:

-CSI clubs that wish to host a 2022 long course meet shall be required to declare their intention to sponsor a meet by completing a Declaration of Intention (bid) using Connecticut FAST "Swim Meet Bids" application.
-Clubs will be required to finalize their declaration by 5:00 PM, March 22, 2022.
+CSI clubs that wish to host a long course meet shall be required to declare their intention to sponsor a meet by completing a Declaration of Intention (bid) using Connecticut FAST "Swim Meet Bids" application.

 Reminders: Submitting Proposed Meet Schedule or a session report is required.
 The proposed schedule should list your meet's sessions, time schedule, and age groups.
-Session Reports for the 2022 long-course season will be required with your meet announcement if not submitted with your bid.
+Session Reports for your long-course season meet will be required with your meet announcement if not submitted with your bid.

 Declarations of Intention for meets must include the proposed dates of the meet(s), and a description of the meet format, splash fees, awards, entry times, etc.